Generating the Manual

 A listing of the pages in the Manual is stored in a system-generated

 database.
-Accessing them is as simple as running man <command>
+Accessing them is as simple as running man <command>, and

 you'll usually get a detailed listing of how to use that command.
 Check